npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

     - Explicitly defined public methods and variables which lead to increased readability

-Disadvantages
+### Disadvantages

 	- Private methods are unaccessible and lose extendability.
 	- It's harder to patch public methods and variables that are referred to by something private.
 	- Some users experience issues with unit testing though given the adaptation of the Module Pattern by jQuery and their everyday use of QUnit to automate testing.

-Conclusion
+## Conclusion

 I hope you all enjoyed my introduction to design patterns, the Module Pattern and the Revealing Module Pattern.
 My goal was to give a general overview and build up knowledge step by step to understand the patterns myself and help you along the way.

-I would like to thank Addy Osmani for writing the great book ('Learning JavaScript Design Patterns')[https://addyosmani.com/resources/essentialjsdesignpatterns/book/index.html] which I highly recommend reading.
+I would like to thank Addy Osmani for writing the great book ['Learning JavaScript Design Patterns'](https://addyosmani.com/resources/essentialjsdesignpatterns/book/index.html) which I highly recommend reading.

-Another great article to read is ('Javascript Module In Depth')[http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html] by Ben Cherry especially the parts on global imports and exports.
+Another great article to read is ['Javascript Module In Depth'](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html) by Ben Cherry especially the parts on global imports and exports.

-Final thanks goes out to Carl Danley and his two articles ('The Module Pattern')[https://carldanley.com/js-module-pattern/] and ('The Revealing Module Pattern')[https://carldanley.com/js-revealing-module-pattern/].
+Final thanks goes out to Carl Danley and his two articles ['The Module Pattern'](https://carldanley.com/js-module-pattern/) and ['The Revealing Module Pattern'](https://carldanley.com/js-revealing-module-pattern/).
 He gives a great overview of the two patterns and provides a learning source for many more.